LagLord/Solana-Wallet-Tracker-Crypto-NFT-sales-Discord-Bot/README.md

 ACCOUNTS = {"Wallet name": "Wallet Address"}

+I used this script only once so I'd recommend the Chrome Extension if there are some issues.

-## You can also check out my chrome extension [here](https://chrome.google.com/webstore/detail/solana-wallet-tracker-nft/hhjfamcgbbklnlflaheknfhigannbjjn).
+## Check out my chrome extension [here](https://chrome.google.com/webstore/detail/solana-wallet-tracker-nft/hhjfamcgbbklnlflaheknfhigannbjjn).